Business Letter Format – Structure, Templates, Examples

 3 Styles to Format a Business Letter

-There are 3 ways in which you can write a business letter:
+There are 3 ways in which you can write it:

 • Block Format – the entirety of the letter is aligned to the left, uses single spacing, and double spacing between paragraphs.